-Instructor: Dr. Margaret Hanzimanolis
+Syllabus, Formal Paper Grading Criteria, Class Policies Instructor: Dr. Margaret Hanzimanolis

 This is a fully online course.
+There are no regularly scheduled class meetings.
 If you have never taken a fully online course, you are in for a treat: You can work at your own pace and fit the workload into small chunks of time: even 15 minutes waiting for your dinner to cook can be utilized.
 In fact, many of the tasks are around 10-30 minutes and only your major papers will require larger periods of time: I suggest about (3-4) one to two-hour sessions for working with a major paper assignment!!

 If you keep up with the reading and writing tasks, you will find online learning a rewarding and efficient way to complete your English requirements and prepare for your next educational or career step.
+Access all course materials by clicking on the CANVAS app, via your portal.